roberto-zamparelli/sentence-schema-expander/README.md

 # sentence-schema-expander
 A phython script to generate sentences and sentence annotations from a sentence schema.
-Used to generate the data in Chowdhury Zamparelli 2018, 2019.
+Used to generate the data in Chowdhury Zamparelli 2018, 2019, and Zamparelli at al. SEMEVAL 2022 Task 3 "PreTENS".

 Usage: rev-multiplier-align.py [-h] [-f FILTER] [-o OUTPUT] input